-Joint certification: DGNB special award Ecolabel

-Aerial view of the four areas Grasbrook, HafenCity and Billebogen (at the front in the picture, from left to right) and Science City (at the rear in the picture)
+Joint Certification: DGNB Special Award Ecolabel Aerial view of the four areas Grasbrook, HafenCity, and Billebogen (at the front in the picture, from left to right) and Science City (at the rear in the picture)

-ith HafenCity, Billebogen, Grasbrook and Science City Hamburg Bahrenfeld, HafenCity Hamburg GmbH and its subsidiaries are developing four downtown areas that are not only embedded in and networked with existing urban structures, but will also have a high density themselves.
+© fotofrizz ith HafenCity, Billebogen, Grasbrook, and Science City Hamburg Bahrenfeld, HafenCity Hamburg GmbH and its subsidiaries are developing four downtown areas that are not only embedded in and networked with existing urban structures, but will also have a high density themselves.

 In order to implement ecologically sustainable local construction and integrate this into the overall concept of a sustainable urban district, a convergence of sustainability measures is therefore required in the projects to be realized, as well as uniformity in the assessment standard.
-The high level of role model effect that the four areas have, simply due to their size, must also be taken into consideration.
-They not only demonstrate how, for example, the greenhouse gas neutrality for buildings envisaged in Hamburg's climate plan can be achieved, but also offer the opportunity to drive forward innovation topics such as low-carbon, circular construction, building-related energy generation, rainwater and gray water utilization or to increase urban biodiversity in the years to come.
+The large role model effect that the four areas have, simply due to their size, must also be taken into consideration.
+They not only demonstrate how, for example, the greenhouse gas neutrality for buildings envisaged in Hamburg's climate plan can be achieved, but also offer the opportunity to drive forward areas of innovation such as low-carbon, circular construction; building-related energy generation, and rainwater and gray water utilization or to increase urban biodiversity in the years to come.

-In this respect, the "DGNB Special Award Ecolabel" fulfils an important function: it defines future-oriented, uniform and locally highly relevant requirements, derives concrete specifications from them and takes into consideration the location-specific characteristics of the four areas - in particular their downtown location, characterized in particular by:
+In this respect, the DGNB special award Ecolabel fulfills an important function: It defines future-oriented, uniform, and locally highly relevant requirements, derives concrete specifications from them, and takes into consideration the location-specific characteristics of the four areas - in particular their downtown location, characterized in particular by: 1. a high urban density

-- 1. a high urban density - 2. a large number of new buildings to be erected in the immediate neighborhood - 3. good integration into the city-wide (transport) infrastructure

-The special location-specific features offer connecting factors in particular for ecologically sustainable building and property development within the four areas included in the "DGNB Special Award Ecolabel".
+- 2. a large number of new buildings to be constructed in the immediate neighborhood - 3. good integration into the city-wide (transportation) infrastructure The special location-specific features offer links in particular to ecologically sustainable building and property development within the four areas included in the DGNB special award Ecolabel.